Friday, 28 November 2014

 CALL FUNCTION-IN BACKGROUND TASK (transactional RFC, tRFC)

-With the addition IN BACKGROUND TASK, the remotely-called function is marked for execution and is started using the statement COMMIT WORK.
+IN BACKGROUND TASK, the remotely-called function is marked for execution and is started using the statement COMMIT WORK.

 CALL FUNCTION func IN BACKGROUND TASK